chrisdim/computer_vision_ntua/README.md

 # Computer Vision - NTUA (2020-2021)

-This repository hosts the **problem sets** and **lab projects** of the Computer Vision course held by ECE NTUA during the Spring 2021.
+This repository hosts the **lab projects** and **theoretical problem sets** of the Computer Vision course held by ECE NTUA during the Spring 2021.

 # Lab Projects